Luxcoldury/pintos-projects/vm/DESIGNDOC.md

 >> textbook for an explanation of the necessary conditions for
 >> deadlock.)

-At each time a swap happens, a system-wise lock should be acquired before the actual manipulation begins.
+At each time a swap happens, a system-wise lock should be acquired before the actual manipulation begins and released as soon as the operation id finished.

+Therefore all operations about `file`, `frame`, `swap` are atomic and there will be no data race or deadlock.

 >> B6: A page fault in process P can cause another process Q's frame
 >> to be evicted.
 How do you ensure that Q cannot access or modify
 >> the page during the eviction process?
 How do you avoid a race
 >> between P evicting Q's frame and Q faulting the page back in?

 The eviction process happens during page fault, which is an interruption.
 Process Q will not be scheduled until the eviction is done.
 The frame to be evited is chosen at random.
 Such race won't happen unless there remains only one available physical page.

 >> B7: Suppose a page fault in process P causes a page to be read from
 >> the file system or swap.
 How do you ensure that a second process Q